truzo/tomango-2018/site/content/subscribe.md

 ---
-title: Get exclusive content
+title: Need some quick advice?
+banner: images/team/mark.jpg
+bannerLarge: images/team/1000/mark.jpg
+bannerHuge: images/team/huge/mark.jpg
+bannerPosition: 8%
 ---

 Hi.
 I’m Mark Vaesen, the founder of Tomango.

-Get my ideas, techniques and tips to position and grow your business by maximising your brand and online presence, straight to your inbox.
+Sign up to receive our weekly email—containing ideas, techniques and tips to help you grow your business by maximising your brand and online presence.

-You can unsubscribe in one click, and I will never share your email address.

 {{< subscribe >}}

+<small>You can unsubscribe in one click, and we'll never share your email address.</small>